en flag +1 214 306 68 37

 4. Offer real-time text and email alerts

-By adding security alerts to your mobile banking functionality, you’ll be able to notify your customers in real-time when there has been any unusual activity online or through a mobile device.
+By adding security alerts to your mobile banking functionality, you’ll be able to notify your clients in real-time when there has been any unusual activity online or through a mobile device.
 Such alerts allow a bank to notify consumers:

 1. When big purchases happen